Manicured green shrubs in a garden

 Location: 2565 Niagara Pkwy, Niagara Falls

-Plan your visit: Open year-round, free admission, parking $5.
+Plan your visit: Open year-round, free admission, paid parking is available.

 Hamilton, Halton and Brant